mark2devel/mark2/README.md

 If you omit the 'name' parameter, you'll just attach to the first server alphabetically.
 If you only run one server, you may as well omit this param.

+If you want to stop a server without attaching, you can:

+	$ mark2 kill /path/to/server

+Note that at the present time, the server will not be given an opportunity to save when shut down in this way.

 ### the display